Alice Paul: 1913 Woman Suffrage Procession

 One of Paul's first big projects was initiating and organizing the 1913 Woman Suffrage Procession in Washington, D.C., the day before President Wilson's inauguration.
 Paul was determined to pressure Wilson because the office of the President would be able to influence Congress the most.
 She assigned volunteers to contact suffragists nationwide and recruit supporters to march in the parade.
 In a matter of weeks, Paul succeeded in gathering roughly eight thousand marchers representing most of the country.
 However, she had much more trouble gaining institutional support for the protest parade.
 Paul insisted the parade route go through Pennsylvania Avenue where President Wilson would be.
 Her goal was to send the message that the push for women's suffrage existed before Wilson and would outlast him if need be.
-Washington, D.C. officials originally resisted this route, and according to biographer Christine Lunardini, Paul was the only one who truly believed the parade would take place on that route.
+Washington officials originally resisted this route, and according to biographer Christine Lunardini, Paul was the only one who truly believed the parade would take place on that route.
 Eventually, the city ceded the route to NAWSA.
 However, the city supervisor claimed that the women would not be safe marching along the Pennsylvania Avenue route and strongly suggested the group move the parade.
 Paul responded by demanding the city supervisor provide more police, which was not done.
 On March 3, 1913, the parade gained legitimacy with Congress passing a special resolution ordering the city supervisor to prohibit all ordinary traffic along the parade route and prevent any interference with the suffrage marchers.